-Queries appear on the Results tab, with the most recent at the top.
+Queries appear in the list with the most recent at the top.
 Each query has summary and detail information.
 A query summary includes the following default attributes: start and end timestamps, statement, duration, rows produced, user, coordinator, database, and query type.
 For example: